-Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Monday - Friday 7am - 5pm; Four (4)-10hour shifts, Every 3rd weekend Exempt Status: Exempt Location: School of Medicine, East Baltimore Campus Department Name: Pediatric Cardiology Personnel Area: Johns Hopkins University
+Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: $75.00/Hour; Commensurate with experience Employee Group: Casual / On Call Schedule: Saturday - Sunday; Up to 8 Hours per day Exempt Status: Exempt Location: School of Medicine, East Baltimore Campus Department Name: Medicine, Endocrinology Personnel Area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.